charvolant/de-calixtinus/doc/CONFIG.md

 Configuration is via YAML files.
 Most elements have defaults and the configuration only needs to override things different to the defaults.
-The basic configuration consists of three sections
+The basic configuration consists of five sections

 ```yaml
 web: